tomquisel/go/services/horizon/internal/docs/plans/new_horizon_ingest.md

 - `MyMemoryStateStore` is an example of the kind of in-memory store we'd want to implement for Horizon.
 - `AccountNotificationProcess` is an example of processor that notifies users when their account has changed
+- There's an alternate way to design this package, where there is a single `ProcessingPipeline` and no `Store` objects.
+Instead, each `Process` object is initialized with access to its underlying store independently.
+This decouples `Store`s from `ProcessingPipeline`s.
+It may also remove the need for `Store` objects altogether.
+A `Process` could directly write to postgres, and a `Process` could write directly to an in-memory `State` object.
+- I'd rename `Process` to `Processor` or even `Writer`

 ### Tying it all together